 Meredith & Drew merged with Wright & Son of Shadwell through an exchange of shares in 1905.
 Thomas Reuben Wright (1868 – 1923) became managing director of the company.

 Lear J Drew died in 1917 with an estate valued at £30,986.

 Thomas Reuben Wright died in 1923 with an estate valued at £73,530.

 A factory was acquired in Ashby-de-la-Zouch, Leicestershire in 1927.

-The London factory was destroyed during the Blitz in 1940, and production was permanently relocated to factories at Oldham, Brighouse and High Wycombe.
-Headquarters had been relocated to Ashby-de-la-Zouch by 1943.
+Meredith & Drew had six factories across England by 1939.
+The London site, which was also the largest, was destroyed during the Blitz in 1940, and production was permanently relocated to plants at Oldham, Brighouse and High Wycombe.
+Company headquarters were relocated to Ashby-de-la-Zouch.

 Meredith & Drew divested its Brighouse factory in 1954.
-Throughout the 1950s the company reduced seven factories to three, with production centralised at Halifax, Cinderford and Ashby-de-la-Zouch.
+The company reduced seven factories to three throughout the 1950s, with production centralised at Halifax, Cinderford and Ashby-de-la-Zouch.

 Meredith & Drew had around five percent of the British crisps market by 1963, with own-label production for Marks & Spencer and a strong presence in the licensed trade.

 Crisps contributed an increasing share of turnover, and the Ashby-de-la-Zouch facility began to struggle to meet demand.
 A new crisp factory with a staff of 280 was acquired in Lanarkshire in 1963.

 Meredith & Drew was strong in own-label production, savoury biscuits, the catering trade and potato crisps in 1967.